 And man does the princess know how to guilt trip Ange.
 Seriously….

 Considering Ange became a spy, a dangerous profession by any metric, to cross the wall and be united with her childhood friend.

 Talk about hitting the sympathy button.
 Still, in some way, I wish that Ange didn’t cave because Eric might be alive then.
 That might not be the ideal scenario though; there is a chance Eric will be able to communicate crucial information back to the kingdom even under Control’s eye.

 There is also Ange’s suspicion to think about.
 Ange already held back the planned date; she might have investigated Eric independently anyway.
 The princess’s suggestion could just be the impetus to do it with her teammates being aware of it.

 So, Ange and Beatrice, disguised as nurses, went off to visit Eric’s sister.

 Notice that while going to Eric sister’s room, we see the men that gave pursuit to the spy team coming out.
-Beside that, an enemy agent is pretending to be a patient next to the bed that Amy is on.
-(Ange neutralizes this agent by a syringe, probably injecting some sort of anesthetic that induce sleep).
+Besides that, an enemy agent is pretending to be a patient next to the bed that Amy is on.
+(Ange neutralizes this agent by a syringe, probably injecting some sort of anesthetic that induces sleep).